Enter Projects Asia adorns Bengaluru's Terminal 2 with parametric rattan structures

 Water equals life, and the Rain Water Catcher aims to celebrate the role and importance of water in our lives. – Nuru Karim

 The tower or installation has been designed as a receptor to catch and transport water into a safe, shallow rainwater harvesting pool connected further to a larger tank.
 The idea of ‘place-making’ is central to the tower design and is generated both as an ‘inside-out’ construct.
-The 200 feet (60.96m) high central space within the tower's interior area creates a sizeable informal assembly aimed at hosting events and fostering interactions that address pertinent social and climate-related issues.
+The 200 foot (60.96m) high central space within the tower's interior area creates a sizeable informal assembly aimed at hosting events and fostering interactions that address pertinent social and climate-related issues.
 This space aims to serve as an experiential installation space to evoke the human senses of touch, sight, sound, and smell - a space of learning, discovery, reflection, and dialogue.

 A shallow water collection pond is housed within the interior of the tower installation.
 The same is shielded by its cascading tapering form to prevent evaporation and reduce incident solar radiation entering the central void.
 A large tank is housed below the interior shallow pond that stores and distributes the water.
 Karim says, “The idea was to let viewers engage with the tactile experience of water, suitable for all age groups keeping safety in mind.
 The shallow water bodies visible on the exterior landscape formations are in a way ‘sheets’ of water over the main water storage reservoirs.”